 Grants and Special Projects

-The Good Samaritan Hospital Foundation incorporates a comprehensive grants program as part of its overall development plan for Good Samaritan Hospital.
+The Good Samaritan Foundation incorporates a comprehensive grants program as part of its overall development plan for CHI Health Good Samaritan.
 Past and current grant monies have been secured from a variety of sources, including federal, state, local government, foundations and corporate foundations.

 Examples of a few programs currently being supported through the grants development program include: